insightbackup/trekWeather/README.md

 ## Project description

-Planning a hike can take some planning.
-Whether trip is a day, a week, or a month, picking the time of year and securing the proper supplies often needs to be done before weather forecasts would be helpful.
+When it comes to planning a hike, weather conditions can influence the supplies and equipment you need.
 Trek Weather allows the user to view weather statistics (average/high/low temp, preciptation, snowfall) by route.

 ## The data